Explorers 2022-2023

 (November 7, 2022)

-Below is a photo of what was in the sky over Toronto that same night.
+Below is a photo of what was in the sky, over Toronto, that same night.
 Jupiter can be seen up on the right, second in.
 The moon is near the bottom left.

 Armour of God